billthefarmer/gridle/README.md

 created.
 Similarly, tapping the refresh button will not create a new puzzle immediately.

+## Meaning
+Once you have solved the word grid, tap on a letter that uniquely identifies a word to display the meaning.

 ## Themes
 Select coloured themes from the **Theme** item in the menu.